Glutamat42/Termux-Desktops/Documentation/evaluation_desktop_environments.md

 I decided to use openbox.
 During the setup script choose to install openbox.
 This will install a minimal version of openbox.

 After the setup script finished, continue with the setup script in scripts/openbox.
 For now the you have to clone the repo into the chroot and then run the script as your user inside the chhroot.

+To run applications inside openbox press Alt + Space.
+This will open an application launcher. type the application name (e.g. firefox or l3afpad) and press enter to start it.